eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ## The Better Choices System

 Their proposal is as follows: after the initial primary, the final election is between three candidates.
-Let's call them Alice, Bob, and Clark.
-Voters will walk into the booth and see three different races.
+Let's use a classic example of the 1992 presidential election, between George H. W. Bush, Bill Clinton, and Ross Perot.
+Voters would see three matchups on the ballot: Voters will walk into the booth and see three different races.

-1. Alice versus Bob
+1. George H. W. Bush versus Bill Clinton
-2. Alice versus Clark
+2. George H. W. Bush versus Ross Perot
-3. Bob versus Clark
+3. Bill Clinton versus Ross Perot

 Just like a choose-one or Approval system, there's a bubble next to each name.
 Voters then vote in each individual matchup, indicating their preference for one candidate over the other.